Nancy Cunard: Political activism

 In 1928 (after a two-year affair with Louis Aragon) Cunard began a relationship with Henry Crowder, an African-American jazz musician who was working in Paris.
+In 1930, she published Henry Music, a compilation of compositions by Crowder accompanied by poems by Samuel Beckett, Henry Acton, Richard Aldington, and Walter Lowenfels she commissioned for the publication.
 She became an activist in matters concerning racial politics and civil rights in the US, and visited Harlem.
 In 1931, she published the pamphlet Black Man and White Ladyship, an attack on racist attitudes as exemplified by Cunard's mother, whom she quoted as saying: "Is it true that my daughter knows a Negro?"

 She edited the massive Negro Anthology, collecting poetry, fiction, and nonfiction primarily by African-American writers, including Langston Hughes and Zora Neale Hurston.
 It included writing by George Padmore and Cunard's own account of the Scottsboro Boys case.
 Press attention to this project in May 1932, two years before it was published, led to Cunard's receiving anonymous threats and hate mail, some of which she published in the book, expressing regret that "[others] are obscene, so this portion of American culture cannot be made public."